PedramHeravi/Pedramheravi.github.io/index.md

 My passion is to apply creative engineering solutions to mechanical and aero-space problems.
 I have successfully completed many projects using advanced CAD tools, such as SolidWorks, AutoCAD, Abaqus FEA, and Siemens NX for design analysis, stress analysis, and fatigue analysis.
 Moreover, I am experienced in programming and data analysis in MATLAB and Python.

-I'm a seasoned Engineer with a strong background in safety and compliance.
+I'm an Engineer with a strong background in safety and compliance.
 My journey in ensuring structural integrity and safety has been enriched through my experience at Pro-Bel, where I have honed my skills and dedication to upholding industry standards.